com-pas/compas-scl-data-service/README.md

 There are currently two database implementations available.

 - For more information about the BaseX Implementation go to [BaseX](doc/basex.md).
+(Profile activated by default.)
 - For more information about the PostgreSQL Implementation go to [PostgreSQL](doc/postgresql.md).

 > **Note:** When switching between implementation it's a good practise to first execute a maven clean to remove